 Omotesando is home to a series of flagship stores for major fashion brands.
-These spectacular decorated sheds seem to concentrate on the development of the façade, and are designed as giant advertisements.
-The The Gyre on the other hand, provides real estate flexibility, while maintaining an iconic exterior.
+These spectacularly decorated sheds seem to concentrate on the development of the façade and are designed as giant advertisements.
+The Gyre, on the other hand, provides real estate flexibility, while maintaining an iconic exterior.
 Circulation routes connect every level together and with external terraces, creating a new shopping experience, the vertical promenade.

 GYRE Shopping Center

 Recent developments in the Omotesando shopping district could be characterized as a spectacular series of buildings, each of them a box with a magnificent façade and often modest interior.
 Most of these buildings are flagship stores for major fashion brands.
 They seem to concentrate on the development of the skin, the façade and are designed as giant advertisements.
 They are the architectural equivalent of supermodels.
 But like supermodels, they can also be intimidating because of their beauty.

 How can a new building here compete with these developments?
 How can it make a critical comment on them?
 And can such a building be more than mere decoration?Why not pick up a where an earlier strand of development left off: the Spiral Building by Maki in 1985 followed by YM Square building around the corner from Omotesando, in Harajuku in 2001.
 These buildings focus on the vertical movement of the visitors and are more public, less exclusive or intimidating than fashionable name-brand buildings.
 But the real qualities of these buildings are not directly visible from the street and they lack the iconic exterior qualities of more recent Omotesando stores.
 Can we combine an open character with an iconic exterior and get the best of both typologies?